google/kctf/docs/ctf-playbook.md

 | :warning: the maximum number of nodes may be limited by the [cloud project quotas](https://cloud.google.com/compute/quotas) |
 | --- |

 After enabling scaling for the number of nodes, we also want to enable scaling for the challenges.
-You can do this by adding a horizontalAutoScaler spec to the `challenge.yaml`.
+You can do this by adding a horizontalAutoScaler spec and a resource request to the `challenge.yaml`.
 For available fields, see:

 ```sh